9650ro85hit/rohitsen_potato_leaf_classifire/README.md

 ## Overview
 The Potato Leaf Classifier is a deep learning project designed to identify and classify potato leaf diseases.
 This model helps in detecting the following classes:

-Early Blight: A common potato disease caused by the fungus Alternaria solani.
+Early Blight: A common potato disease caused by the fungus Alternaria solani.<br>
-Late Blight: A serious disease of potatoes and tomatoes caused by the oomycete Phytophthora infestans.
+Late Blight: A serious disease of potatoes and tomatoes caused by the oomycete Phytophthora infestans.<br>
-Healthy: Leaves without any visible disease symptoms.
+Healthy: Leaves without any visible disease symptoms.<br>
 By accurately classifying these conditions, the model aims to aid farmers and agricultural experts in taking timely action to prevent crop damage.

 ## Installation